smartDIYs/smartdiys_creator_manual_en/manual/flow.md

 - Is the height of the laser head correctly adjusted?
 - Are there any obstacles in the processing area or near the processing machine?
 - Is the bottom plate closed properly?
-- When processing with the bottom open, is the base under the material safe from burning?
+- When processing with the bottom open, is the base under the material safe from burning?<br>
 (Laser light may reach the base depending on the thickness of the material)
 - Is the processing range completely over the material?